Your 20s: Open an IRA account

 If your company offers a 401(k) plan, that should be your first choice, especially if your company matches some of your contributions.
 If you turn down the option to contribute to a 401(k) plan that matches, "You're giving away free money," Guffey says.

-You can also open an individual retirement account, or IRA.
-In 2015, you can contribute up to $5,500.
+You also can open an individual retirement account, or IRA.
+In 2016, you can contribute up to $5,500.

-If you can't save enough for both a 401(k) and an IRA, go for the 401(k) because contributions are automatic, pretax and subject to matching, Guffey says.
+If you can't save enough to maintain both a 401(k) and an IRA, go for the 401(k) because contributions are automatic, pretax and subject to matching, Guffey says.

-Your 30s: Consider a Roth IRA and get asset allocation right
+Your 30s: Consider a Roth, adjust asset mix

 If you open an IRA in your 20s or 30s, you'll want to consider a Roth IRA.
 Unlike a regular IRA, you don't receive a tax deduction for contributions to a Roth.
 But when you withdraw money from a Roth IRA during retirement, it's all tax-free.
 The money you withdraw from a regular IRA is taxed as regular income.